All companies are technology companies now. So one day, everyone will need to choose whether to build vs. buy software.

 Plus, building good software isn’t easy.
 It takes time, development resources, data-informed designs, and constant iteration.

-If products already exist that meets most of your requirements, then you should probably build a consideration set and find your favorite.
-Instead of having to enter into the labyrinth of software development, you’ll have (more or less) immediate access to the features with an off the shelf solution.
+If products already exist that meet most of your requirements, then you should probably build a consideration set and find your favorite.
+Instead of having to enter into the labyrinth of software development, you’ll have (more or less) immediate access to the features with an off-the-shelf solution.

 You probably won’t find a product that matches every single one of your requirements.
 But be realistic.
-As long as the software does most of what you need in an effective way, you’ll have a viable solution, which is the entire point, right?
+As long as the software does most of what you need effectively, you’ll have a viable solution, which is the entire point, right?

 2. When time is of the essence